panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 ▸ **setProtectedHeader**(`protectedHeader`): `this`

-Sets the JWE Protected Header on the CompactEncrypt object.
+Sets the JWE Protected Header.
+May only be called once.

 #### Parameters